 As well as considering tax planning for the current tax year, it is important to put in place strategies to minimise tax throughout the next tax year.
-Most planning strategies have greatest effect if implemented before a tax year begins.
+Most planning strategies have the greatest effect if implemented as soon as possible.

-This tax year end planning checklist covers the main planning opportunities available to UK resident individuals and will hopefully help to inspire action to reduce tax for the 2019/20 tax year and 2020/21.
+This tax year-end planning checklist covers the main planning opportunities available to UK resident individuals and will hopefully help to inspire action to reduce tax for the 2023/23 tax year.

-However, while tax planning is an important part of financial planning, it is not the only part.
+While tax planning is an important part of financial planning, it is not the only part.
 It is essential that any tax planning strategy that is being considered also makes commercial sense.